kayble289/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this program prints all possible combinations of single digit numbers this program prints all possible different combinations of two digits this program prints all possible different combinations of three digits
+this program prints all possible combinations of single digit numbers this program prints all possible different combinations of two digits this program prints all possible different combinations of three digits this program prints all possible different combinations of two two digit numbers